omckenn37/Engineering_4_Notebook/README.md

 #### Lessons Learned

 This assignment was super helpful because it showed me how to access my pi without having to deal with the uart cable.
 Now I can also put my pi anywhere that I want and still be able to access it.
 All I had to do was enable SSH on my pi, get the ip, and the connect to it in a seperate terminal window.
 Once I was connected I ran this simple [led blink](https://github.com/omckenn37/Engineering_4_Notebook/blob/main/Python/led_blink.py) program to make sure everything was working properly.

+### Bash

+#### Description

+In this assignment, I used bash to blink two LED's on and off 10 times.

+I started by using the command line commands:

+'''
+gpio mode 29 out
+'''

+'''
+gpio write 29 1
+'''
+'''
+gpio write 29 0
+'''